Mandaris-LLC/react-native-navigation-full-circle/CONTRIBUTING.md

 | `yarn test-e2e-ios` | runs the ios e2e suite (with detox) in debug/release |
 | `yarn test-e2e-android` | runs the android e2e suite (with uiautomator) in debug/release on running devices/emulators <br> **Options:** `-- release` |
 | `yarn test-all` | runs all tests in parallel |

+## Workflow
+This project is driven by tests.
+Before implementing any feature or fixing any bug, a failing test (e2e or unit or both) should be added, depending on the environment of where the fix should be implemented.
+For example, for an API change, a failing e2e should be written.
+For a small bug fix in Android, for example, a unit test in Android should be added.

+This will ensure good quality throughout the life of the project and will avoid unexpected breakages.

+No PR will be accepted without adequate test coverage.

+To run the tests, use the scripts above.